-INCREASING CIVIL PENALTIES FOR CONSUMER FRAUD AGAINST SENIORS AND VULNERABLE INDIVIDUALS
+INCREASING PENALTIES FOR CONSUMER FRAUD AGAINST SENIORS AND VULNERABLE INDIVIDUALS

 NEW SECTION.
 Sec.
-6. A new section is added to chapter 19.86 RCW to read as follows:

-(1) It is the intent of this section to increase civil penalties for consumer fraud targeting a senior or a vulnerable individual.
+6. A new section is added to read as follows: (1) It is the intent of this section to increase civil penalties for consumer fraud targeting a senior or a vulnerable individual.

-(2) Any consumer fraud that targets a senior or a vulnerable individual, as defined in RCW 9.35.005, is subject to civil penalties up to three times the amount of actual damages and constitutes a violation of this chapter.
+(2) Any consumer fraud that targets a senior or a vulnerable individual, as defined in RCW 9.35.005, is subject to civil penalties of three times the amount of actual damages.